lindhor/geoportal-server-catalog-wiki/Customize-Metadata-Profiles.md

 This topic describes how the geoportal web application supports its default metadata profiles, and how it can be configured to support additional metadata profiles.

-> Note: this topic is still under development

 Steps to creating a new profile:
 - [Understand your metadata profile](Understand-Your-Metadata-Profile)
 - [Geoportal XML Editor (GXE) concepts](Geoportal-XML-Editor-concepts)